puppetlabs/bolt/pre-docs/writing_plans.md

 in `./mymodule/plans/service/myplan.pp` would be `mymodule::service::myplan`.
 This
 name is how you refer to the plan when you run commands.

-Plan names must be unique.
-If there are two plans with the same name in a module, the task runner won't load either of them.

 The plan filename init is special: the plan it defines is referenced using the module name only.
 For example, in a module called `mymodule`, the plan defined in `init.pp` is the `mymodule` plan.
-Use this kind of naming sparingly, if at all, as top named elements like this can clash with other constructs.

-Do not give plans the same names as constructs in the Puppet language.
+Avoid giving plans the same names as constructs in the Puppet language.
 Although plans do not share their namespace with other language constructs, giving plans these names makes your code difficult to read.